Howdy folks, I thought I would share a simple macro that has saved my bacon a few times.

 I like to use typed strings for certain kinds of macros, but as everybody knows, if you want Keyboard Maestro to delete that string, it can cause issues depending on what app you're in.
 God forbid you trigger a macro like this while you're editing a macro because you could end up deleting a bunch of actions haha.

 So what I do is unselect the option to delete the typed string in whatever macro that uses them.
-Then, as the first action, I place an "Execute a macro" action using a parameter that matches however many characters the typed string is.
+Then, as the first action, I place an "Execute a macro" action using the

 It's not fancy, but it works well for me and maybe will help others too.